MirelaGTulbure/gaec-lab/content/authors/anuvanuzhat/_index.md

 - Current Lab Members
 ---

-Anuva Nuzhat is a Computer Science major at North Carolina State University and previously worked for NC STATE'S BTEC where she began developing a Bio-manufacturing tycoon game.
+Anuva Nuzhat is a Computer Science major at North Carolina State University and previously worked for NC States'S BTEC where she began developing a Bio-manufacturing Tycoon game.
 She has now joined as a Research Assistant at the Geospatial Analysis for Environmental Change Lab because of her strong interest in using geospatial analysis and computer science principles to address environmental justice issues.